Azure/dotnet-template-azure-iot-edge-module/README.md

 ```

-Parameter -t means you want all azure iot edge module files or just a deployment.json file.
+Parameter `-t` means you want all Azure IoT Edge module files or just a deployment.json file.
-Parameter -lx means you want Dockerfile for linux-x64 or not.
-So does the -wn for windows-nano.
+Parameter `-lx` means you want Dockerfile for linux-x64 or not.
+So does the `-wn` for windows-nano.

-Now create the azure iot edge module by the template with name:
+Now create the Azure IoT Edge module by the template with name:

 ```
 dotnet new aziotedgemodule -n <your_module_name>